When to Stop Using Diapers: Signs Your Child is Ready for Potty Training

 Potty training can take anywhere from a few weeks to several months, depending on your child’s readiness, temperament, and consistency in the process.
 Be patient and focus on progress rather than perfection.

 Yes, positive reinforcement works well!
-Small rewards like stickers, verbal praise, or even a favourite snack can motivate your child to use the potty.
+Small rewards like stickers, verbal praise, or even a favorite snack can motivate your child to use the potty.
 Ensure rewards are consistent but not overwhelming.

 If your child shows resistance, take a break and try again after a few weeks.
 Pushing too hard can lead to frustration.
 Reassess readiness signs and keep the experience positive and pressure-free.